arvinboggs/BlazorGitHubPages/README.md

 *.css binary
 *.html binary
 ```
 > This is needed because line endings are converted to Unix style when you commit source files like js, json, css, & html.
-[More info](2).
+[More info][2].
 And we need to push source files without any modification.
 7. Add a file named **.nojekyll** to the root of your project.
 > This is needed to prevent Jekyll from processing your files, including your directories that start with underscore.
-[More info](3).
+[More info][3].
-8. `Publish` your project by running the following at the root directory of your project: `dotnet publish --configuration Release`
+8. `Publish` your project by running the following at the root directory of your project:
+`dotnet publish --configuration Release`
-9. `Push` everything in the *\bin\Release\net6.0\publish\wwwroot* directory to your repository.
+10. `Push` everything in the *\bin\Release\net6.0\publish\wwwroot* directory to your repository.
 > Optionally, exclude these files since GitHub have their own compression.
->- \_framework\*.br`
+>- \_framework\*.br
 >- \_framework\*.gz
 10. Done.
 Your website is now live.